Gordon Satoru Shimizu

 After months of training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
 They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Naples, Italy, on May 28.

-The 5th Army was being regrouped south of Florence for another attack on the Germans.
-The Combat Team was ordered to make a considerable show of strength, patrolling aggressively all along its front to keep the enemy off balance and worried about where the next strike would come from.
+The 5th Army was being regrouped south of Florence for another attack.
+The Combat Team was ordered to make a considerable show of strength, patrolling aggressively all along the front to keep the enemy off balance and worried about where the next strike would come from.
 On the night of August 20-21, the 3rd Battalion moved back on the battle line.
 Patrols were very active, and engagements with the enemy were frequent.
-During this period on the front, Pfc.
-Shimizu was killed west of Florence on August 25, 1944.

 Pfc.
 Mitsuo Oshiro later recalled several incidents that he considered significant to him personally.
 One was when he was on his way in the late afternoon to take a bath near a farmhouse.
 A shell directly hit their squad’s radioman, Pfc.
 Gordon Shimizu.
 The burst also perforated Oshiro’s left eardrum, and another shell burst perforated his right eardrum and wounded the right side of his neck.